 Follow these simple guidelines.

-Cool and collect fats, oil and grease in a covered container and put them in a rubbish bin, add to compost, or dig into your garden.
+Cool and collect fats, oil and grease in a covered container and put them in a rubbish bin.
+Find out more about where to dispose of cooking oil.

 Scrape pots and pans into your rubbish bin before rinsing and washing.

 - Add a strainer to your sink to catch food scraps and other solids that can collect with any fats and create a blockage.